Multi-class Classifier based Failure Prediction with Artificial and Anonymous Training for Data Privacy: Conclusion

 \section{Conclusion}

-This paper presented a NN based multi-class classifier for non-intrusive failure prediction for systems which are deployed in the field using artificially generated data set and keeping the actual data entirely private.
+This paper presented an NN-based multi-class classifier for non-intrusive failure prediction for systems that are deployed in the field using artificially generated data sets and keeping the actual data entirely private.
 Key texts and their sequences in the private system logs which lead to failures are encoded as binary bits (events).
-Data set to train and test the classifier is artificially generated using these binary events applying pattern repetition, steps from GA, and random sampling from disjoint sets of positive real numbers.
-To prioritize the failures based on business needs, AHP is used to define their weights and then a shape preserving filter is applied to both the weight and the softmax output vectors.
-The \emph{argmax} of elementwise product of two vectors is the final prioritized predicted failure.
+The data set to train and test the classifier is artificially generated using these binary events applying pattern repetition, steps from GA, and random sampling from disjoint sets of positive real numbers.
+To prioritize the failures based on business needs, AHP is used to define their weights and then a shape-preserving filter is applied to both the weight and the softmax output vectors.
+The \emph{argmax} of the elementwise product of two vectors is the final prioritized predicted failure.
 Results reveal that the failure prediction works with very high accuracy.
-On a broader scope, any classification problem is solvable where input features can be mapped to binary values and has one-hot vectors as output using the proposed mechanism with artificially generated data set, keeping the actual data private to the product/data owners and provide classification-as-a-service.
+On a broader scope, any classification problem is solvable where input features can be mapped to binary values and have one-hot vectors as output using the proposed mechanism with the artificially generated data set, keeping the actual data private to the product/data owners and providing classification-as-a-service.